Artificial grass can be a significant investment so it’s a great idea to workout how long it lasts and what makes the difference.

 Manufacturers promise various lifespans however these are heavily dependent on factors that manufacturers can’t control such as usage maintenance and installation.
 It’s wise to think about how you would use the artificial grass and if this is likely to reduce the lifespan.

 Treating the suggested lifespans as Ideal scenarios is best practice to avoid disappointment and make a sensible decision on whether or not to buy a fake lawn.
+See our artificial grass FAQs article for more information.

 We hope you found this article useful.
 Please have a look at around our website for more helpful landscaping information and how-to articles.